-The Group is aware of its non US Dollar exposures but does not consider a hedging program to be needed currently.
-Raw materials and capital expenditure are primarily in US Dollars whilst the target revenue market is the USA.
+The Group is aware of its non-Euro exposures but does not consider that at present a hedging program be required.
+Raw materials and capital expenditure are primarily in Euro (€) and US Dollars whilst the target revenue market is Asia, Europe and the USA.
 Any divergence from this would be considered by management with a view to putting cover in place.